-Often, the terms “Living Will” and “Last Will,” but in actuality, they are completely different legal documents that serve separate purposes.
+Often, the terms “Living Will” and “Last Will” are used interchangeably, but in actuality, they are completely different legal documents that serve separate purposes.

 So many people have heard “you need a Will.”
 Unfortunately, it is not clear what that means, which document someone might mean, and the actual process to put a “will” in place.
 One deals with your estate and affairs after you pass.
 The other provides guidance to medical professionals regarding your end of life wishes.